Prevacid (lansoprazole) Disease Interactions

 - Delhotal-Landes B, Flouvat B, Duchier J, Molinie P, Dellatolas F, Lemaire M "Pharmacokinetics of lansoprazole in patients with renal or liver disease of varying severity."
 Eur J Clin Pharmacol 45 (1993): 367-71

-Proton pump inhibitors (Includes Prevacid) ↔ bone fractures
+Proton pump inhibitors (applies to Prevacid) bone fractures

 Various published observational studies have reported that PPI therapy may be associated with an increased risk for osteoporosis related fractures of the hip, wrist or spine.
 The risk was increased in patients who received high doses (multiple daily doses), and long term treatment (a year or longer).
 Patients should use the lowest dose and shortest duration of PPI therapy appropriate to the condition being treated.
 Caution should be used in patients at risk for osteoporosis related fractures and should be managed according to established treatment guidelines.

 Moderate Potential Hazard, Moderate plausibility.
-Applies to: Magnesium Imbalance
+Applicable conditions: Magnesium Imbalance

 Symptomatic and asymptomatic hypomagnesemia has been reported rarely in patients treated with PPIs for at least 3 months, in most cases after a year of therapy.
 Serious adverse events can include tetany, seizures, and arrhythmias.
 Caution should be used in patients prone to magnesium imbalances such as patients taking other medications that can cause hypomagnesemia (e.g., diuretics).
 Regular monitoring is recommended.